 A National Award and Appointment for Riegel

-Barbara Riegel, PhD, RN, FAAN, FAHA, the Edith Clemmer Steinbright Professor of Gerontology at Penn Nursing, is set to receive a national award for her contributions to improving the care of patients with advanced heart failure, and has recently been appointed to a national task force dedicated to cardiovascular science.
+Barbara Riegel, PhD, RN, FAAN, FAHA, the Edith Clemmer Steinbright Professor of Gerontology at Penn Nursing, recently received a national award for her contributions to improving the care of patients with advanced heart failure, and has been appointed to a national task force dedicated to cardiovascular science.

 Riegel will receive the 2017 Heart Failure Society of America (HFSA) Nursing Leadership Award at the group’s 21st Annual Scientific Meeting in Dallas, Texas, which begins September 16th.
 The award is bestowed upon an individual whose work has made significant contributions toward improving the care of patients with advanced heart failure, who has engaged in pioneering work that improved the care of patients with advanced heart failure, and is representative of outstanding dedication and service to the profession and to the Society.